 If auxiliary heat stays on for an extended period of time, this is usually a sign that there is something wrong with your heating system.

 Like auxiliary heat, emergency heat is a setting that activates the electric resistance heating strips to warm your home.
 However, while the auxiliary heat automatically aids the heat pump system in reaching the set temperature, the homeowner's emergency heat is turned on manually to be your primary heat source when your heat pump system malfunctions.
 As a result, the emergency heat mode is a significantly less efficient way of heating your home, so it should only be used when absolutely necessary.

 *Not every heat pump system has an emergency setting on its thermostat.
-And the systems that utilize emergency heat mode each operate differently.
+Furthermore, systems that utilize emergency heat mode each operate differently.

 When Should I Turn My Emergency Heat On?

-You should turn on the Emergency Heat mode on when your thermostat does not reach desired temperature for a substantial amount of time.
-In this event is is likely that your heat pump system has malfunctioned.
-If the heat pump system is unable to warm your home and the auxiliary heat will not satisfied the thermostat, then it is time to utilize the emergency heat mode.
-As soon as you turn on the emergency heat call an HVAC professional for a heat pump repair.
-The emergency heat will run up your utility bill fast!
+You should turn the Emergency Heat mode on when your thermostat does not reach its desired temperature for a substantial amount of time.
+In this event. it is likely that your heat pump system has malfunctioned.
+If the heat pump system is unable to warm your home and the auxiliary heat will not satisfy the thermostat, then it is time to utilize the emergency heat mode.
+As soon as you turn on the emergency heat, call an HVAC professional for a heat pump repair.
+Otherwise, the emergency heat will run up your utility bill fast!